 Funding for International Students

-International students are eligible for merit-based aid for Master of Public Health, Master of Science, and Doctor of Public Health degree programs.
+International students are eligible for merit-based aid for on-campus Master of Public Health, Master of Science, and Doctor of Public Health degree programs.
 We provide resources for international students, which can be found on our Funding for International Students page.

 Internships and Student Employment

 Boston is a hub of public health-related organizations and initiatives, with prominent organizations holding a strong presence within the city.
 Many students engage in internships and employment—either as work-study within the school or with a hospital or other public health-related employer in the city of Boston—as a means of funding their education.
-We provide internal jobs boards, resources, and lists of external employers in the city of Boston on our Student Employment page.
+We provide internal jobs boards, resources, and lists of external employers in the city of Boston on our Student Employment page

 Tuition, Fees, and Financial Aid